dynamsoft-docs/barcode-reader-docs/programming/javascript/user-guide/upgrade.md

    <script src="https://cdn.jsdelivr.net/npm/dynamsoft-javascript-barcode@8.0.0/dist/dbr.js" data-productKeys="PRODUCT-KEYS"></script>
    ```

-If you have deployed the library files on to your own server, you'll need to replace the old files with the ones in the latest version.
+If you have deployed the library files to your server, you'll need to replace the old files with the ones in the latest version.
 Download the latest version [here](https://www.dynamsoft.com/Downloads/Dynamic-Barcode-Reader-Download.aspx).

-Next, replace the value of data-productKeys to the generated handshake code in step 1.
+Next, replace the value of data-productKeys with the generated handshake code from the section [Change your license](#change-your-license) above.
 In the example above, the generated handshake code would replace `PRODUCT-KEYS`.

 ### API changes